athena-framework/skeleton/README.md

 1. Rename `MyApp` module within `src/main.cr` and `src/controllers/example_controller.cr` to your desired name
 1. Rename `skeleton` shard name within `shard.yml` to your desired name
 1. Update `./LICENSE` with your desired name/email
+1. Consider pinning `crate-ci/typos` in `.github/workflows/ci.yml` to a specific version to avoid random failures as new dictionaries are published
 1. Start creating your application!

 ### Entrypoints